Facilities and Grounds Management

 Construction, Remodeling and Major Renovation

-Construction, remodeling, and renovation projects in excess of $1,000,000.00 will be coordinated through the UHS Office of Facilities Planning and Construction in accordance with published policy.
-Construction, remodeling and renovations under the $1 million threshold will be coordinated through Facilities Services and the Director of Capital Projects.
+Construction, remodeling, and renovation projects of more than $1,000,000.00 will be coordinated through the UHS Office of Facilities Planning and Construction in accordance with published policy.
+Construction, remodeling, and renovations from $300,000 to $1 million threshold will need to be approved by the UHS Office of Faculties Planning and Construction.
+UHV (University of Houston at Victoria) can ask to manage the project and a waver may be issued by UHS Facilities Planning and Construction and then the project may be coordinated through Facilities Services and the Director of Capital Projects.
 Construction remodels and major renovation projects cannot be authorized by a school or department.
-The approval of the Budget Committee is required to move forward with a project.
+The approval of the Facilities Space Planning committee and the Executive Committee is required to move forward with a project.

-Facilities Services does not operate on a charge-back basis.
-The charges associated with routine and preventive maintenance for E&G space comes from funds budgeted annually to Facilities Services.
+Facilities Services do not operate on a charge-back basis.
+The charges associated with routine and preventive maintenance for E&G space come from funds budgeted annually to Facilities Services.
 Non-E&G space expenditures will be charged directly to accounts authorized by those departments.

-Service Requests - Service requests, under normal conditions, are submitted electronically via UHV web site, Administration (To:) “Service.”
-Incoming requests are reviewed at periodically throughout the day Facilities Services.
+Service Requests - Under normal conditions, are submitted electronically via UHV web site, Administration (To:) “Service.”
+Incoming requests are reviewed periodically throughout the day Facilities Services.

 Work Orders - After a service request has been received, Facilities Services creates an electronic work order.